circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 For more detailed information about CircleCI orbs, refer to the [Orbs Introduction]({{ site.baseurl }}/2.0/orb-intro/) page.

-### Prerequisites: Configure Your Environment for CircleCI Pipelines and Orbs
+## Configure Your Environment for CircleCI Pipelines and Orbs

 Most recipies in this cookbook call for version 2.1 configuration, pipelines and often, orbs.
 Before using the examples provided it's worth checking that you're all set up for these features.
 The following notes and steps will get you where you need to be.